USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 all other branches are for discussion and development only, and may or may not become part of a future official policy.

+ARL is providing this policy on GitHub both to guide ARL's employees, and to make the policy itself available for other agencies that are developing their own policy.
+Please feel free to fork and modify this policy to meet your own agency's needs.
+If you reference this policy in your papers or other works, please cite it via the DOI (TBD).

 # Table of Contents

 * [Definitions](#20721692C17C11E69585003EE1B763F8)